By Gordon M. Hahn

 The only partial description of the issues and challenges facing the numerous stipulations and goals set out in the Minsk 2 agreement demonstrate that the processes created thereby are too ambitious and complex.
 They divert the immediate parties and their allied mediators from the most immediate task: an actual ceasefire.
 The energy and focus of leaders, bureaucrats, and institutions are diffused, overburdened, and drained by the necessity of having to design and organize planned measures, secure the agreement of all parties on the specifics of those measures, and then coordinating the actual execution of the implementation of more than ten very difficult goals spelled out in Minsk 2.
 Delays and disagreements on one issue complicate preparation and implementation on others.
 Rather than burdening an embattled Kiev and Donbass with such a complex set of tasks, it would be better to proceed more slowly in general and keep it simple by focusing on the most fundamental goal – the one that will end the bloodshed – the ceasefire.

-Minsk 3a should concentrate on the details of constructing a viable ceasefire.
+Minsk 3 should concentrate on the details of constructing a viable ceasefire.
 First, it should seek agreement on a deeper pullback of all forces and weapons types.
 Second, it should develop the most comprehensive technical and human intelligence regime for monitoring the ceasefire, the location and any movement of troops and equipment in and around the Donbass, including inside Russia.
 Drones, national-technical means (satellites), and OSCE monitors should be deployed to construct a web of detection to seek out violators.
 Each of these monitoring means needs its own sub-agreement signed by all parties.
-US, NATO, Ukrainian, and Russian national-technical and human means should be deployed and their data sent to a central command center manned by OSCE and/or UN personnel fro analyzing and publishing the monitored and collected data when disputes over possible violations arise.
+US, NATO, Ukrainian, and Russian national-technical and human means should be deployed and their data sent to a central command center manned by OSCE and/or UN personnel for analyzing and publishing the monitored and collected data when disputes over possible violations arise.

-Talks on the issues raised but not settled by Minsk 2 can proceed on a secondary basis, but they should drain time, energy, resources and personnel from the task of achieving a lasting ceasefire.
+Talks on the issues raised but not settled by Minsk 2 can proceed on a secondary basis, but they should not drain time, energy, resources and personnel from the task of achieving a lasting ceasefire.
 Continued talks on the other points can help build trust between the parties that might help in achieving a good faith implementation of the ceasefire.
 Of the other points, the most important would be getting Kiev to talk directly with the Donbass rebel leaders.
 If Western parties and Kiev are interested in limiting Moscow’s role in the crisis, this is one sure way of accomplishing that goal and may induce the Kremlin to be more cooperative with its Western partners in the overall process in order to keep skin in the settlement game.

 At the same time, exhaustive monitoring should assist consolidation of the ceasefire or at least leave no doubt as to who the violators are.
 More positively, we can hope that the monitoring regime can ensure that such a ceasefire holds and issues of rebuilding the failing Ukrainian state and democratizing its embattled, neofascist-infused regime can be resolved.
-Later, perhaps, sanctions can be eased.
+Later, sanctions on Russia gradually can be eased.
 Then the ‘new cold war’ so many are eager to embrace will put to rest before it causes a larger conflagration in Europe and perhaps beyond.

 Gordon M. Hahn is an Analyst and Advisory Board Member of the Geostrategic Forecasting Corporation, Chicago, Illinois; Senior Researcher, Center for Terrorism and Intelligence Studies (CETIS), Akribis Group, San Jose, California Analyst/Consultant, Russia Other Points of View – Russia Media Watch; and Senior Researcher and Adjunct Professor, MonTREP, Monterey, California.
 Dr Hahn is author of three well-received books, Russia’s Revolution From Above (Transaction, 2002), Russia’s Islamic Threat (Yale University Press, 2007), which was named an outstanding title of 2007 by Choice magazine, and The ‘Caucasus Emirate’ Mujahedin: Global Jihadism in Russia’s North Caucasus and Beyond (McFarland Publishers, 2014).
 He also has authored hundreds of articles in scholarly journals and other publications on Russian, Eurasian and international politics and wrote, edited and published the Islam, Islamism, and Politics in Eurasia Report at CSIS from 2010-2013.
 Dr. Hahn has been a Senior Associate at the Center for Strategic and International Studies (2011-2013) and a Visiting Scholar at both the Hoover Institution and the Kennan Institute.